Yifeifr/polarization-in-computer-vision/README.md

 # polarization-in-computer-vision
 A collection of polarization-based models in computer vision.

-Fork from ChenyangLEI's work.
+Main interest lies in scene understanding.

 # [Table of Contents]()